Invincible Career®

 5. Eliminate friction

 What’s holding you back?
 What’s slowing you down?
-We all have something that is creating professional friction and risking our career progress.
+We all have something creating professional friction and risking our career progress.

 Get rid of those bad habits.
 Acquire the skills you need.
-Do whatever you can to reduce friction to keep the momentum of your wave going as long as you can.
+Do whatever you can to reduce friction and keep the momentum of your wave going as long as possible.

-For example, I often share how my fear of public speaking created a ton of friction in my career progress.
+For example, I often share how my fear of public speaking created a lot of friction in my career progress.
 So, I killed that fear.
 My career took off after that.

 I was promoted five times over five years from a Lead Designer to Manager to Senior Manager to Director to Sr. Director to VP.
-That was my wave.
-I had to ride it hard while it lasted.
+That was my wave, and I had to ride it hard while it lasted.

 6. Seize opportunities